Dugard has a hand in automation

 On the move…

-There are three models, the HCR-3, HCR-5 and the HCR-12 that cater for 3, 5 and 12kg loads with a respective reach of 630, 915mm and 1.3m.
+There are two models, the HCR-3 and the HCR-5 and they cater for 3 and 5kg loads with a respective reach of 630 and 915mm.
 This emphasises the size and capacity of the system that can be easily moved around the workshop via a trolley that is also available as an optional extra.
 Each system includes one arm, one pendant and one case.
 However, one case can actually run two robots, so the second robot system will always prove more cost effective.

 If you want any more info on the Hanwha range of collaborative robots, give us a call on 01273 732286 or email [email protected]